tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    Some terminals actually manage 2 titles.
    The icon title is usually shown for iconified form of the terminal window and in window choosers / taskbars.
    The normal title is usually shown for the currently active terminal in the window title.

+.. cpp:function:: void setInline(bool enable)
+.. cpp:function:: bool isInline() const

+   Switch between inline and full-screen mode.

+.. cpp:function:: void setInlineHeight(int height)
+.. cpp:function:: int inlineHeight() const

+   Set requested inline display height to ``height`` lines.

+   The actual height will never be larger than the height of the connected terminal.
+   To get the actual height of of the inline display, use :cpp:func:`~int Tui::ZTerminal::height() const`.

 .. rst-class:: tw-signal
 .. cpp:function:: void incompatibleTerminalDetected()